Qinisfighting/FEND-Capstone---Travel-App/README.md

 - Incorporate icons into forecast.
 - A memo function which allows user to enter information relating to the trip.
 - A print button on the left which allows user to print their trip.
+- Use Local Storage to save trips.
+- Allow the user to add additional trips.

 ## Demo